lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >
 >ftp://10.240.208.41/Releases/

 #2.
-If install on an existed Cluster, please reference Appendix 2
+For installation on an existed Cluster, please reference Appendix 2

 LiCO support installing Web server on an existed cluster, but it still needs to meet some minimum requirements, please reference Appendix 2 for more information.